Union for the Mediterranean

 1 — Energy and Climate Action.
 The UfM’s objectives in this area include structured regional dialogue that connects member states, regional organizations, financial institutions, and industry and experts on the theme of energy and climate change.
 Additionally, the UfM supports promotion and replicability of projects on energy and climate.

-2 — Water and Environment.
+2 — Water, Environment and Blue Economy.
 The UfM aims to promote access to water resources and water management; protect the Mediterranean Sea and its environment for sustainable development; and contribute to de-pollution and pollution prevention.

 Project proposals can be submitted by national, regional and local authorities and public institutions; the private sector; international institutions; civil society organizations; and consortia of such organizations.